Guidance

 Cases notified by the specialist clinicians will be sent the baseline questionnaire straight away.

-For all pathways, annual follow-up will occur until the child is 18 years old.
+For all pathways, annual follow-up will occur until the child is 18 years old and/or transitioned into adult care.

-3b.
-Flowchart of communications and questionnaires sent by notification source for hepatitis B
+Flowchart A3b.
+Communications and questionnaires sent by the notification source for hepatitis B

-UKHSA identifies hepatitis case with no specialist identified by GP practice.
+The UKHSA identifies a hepatitis case with no specialist identified by the GP practice.

-UKHSA notified to cease follow-up and provided reasons that access to care was not possible.
+The child is unable to access care.
+The UKHSA is notified to cease follow-up and provided reasons that access to care was not possible.

-Details on how we protect, store and how long we keep your information, along with your rights and UKHSA’s legal basis to use your this information can be found on UKHSA’s privacy information page.
+Details on how we protect, store and how long we keep your information, along with your rights and the UKHSA’s legal basis to use your this information can be found in Privacy notice for the enhanced surveillance of childhood cases of hepatitis B and C in England.